$G$-torsors on perfectoid spaces: Generalised representations on rigid spaces

 From this perspective, one could reverse-engineer Faltings' definition of generalised $\Q_p$-representations by saying that they describe $v$-vector bundles purely in terms of $X_{\et}$.

-\begin{Remark} The idea that generalised representations on a rigid space $X$ are vector bundles on $X_{\proet}$ is mentioned or implicit in other works: In the arithmetic setting of smooth rigid spaces over discretely valued fields, it is hinted at by Liu--Zhu \cite{LiuZhu_RiemannHilbert} (see Remark~2.6), and a related result appears in the work of Morrow--Tsuji (cf \cite[Theorem 5.7]{MorrowTsuji}) in a good reduction setting.
-In more algebraic geometric settings, related statements have been shown by Xu \cite[\S3.29]{XuTransport_parallele} and Yang--Zhu \cite[Lemma~2.10]{YangZuo-padicSimpson}.
+\begin{Remark} The idea that generalised representations on a rigid space $X$ are vector bundles on $X_{\proet}$ is mentioned or implicit in other works: in the arithmetic setting of smooth rigid spaces over discretely valued fields, it is hinted at by Liu--Zhu \cite{LiuZhu_RiemannHilbert} (see Remark~2.6).
+In more general analytic settings, the idea appears in the works of W\"urthen \cite[Introduction, p.~4006]{wuerthen_vb_on_rigid_var} and Mann--Werner \cite{MannWerner_LocSys_p-adVB}, and a related result appears in the work of Morrow--Tsuji (\textit{cf.} \cite[Theorem 5.7]{MorrowTsuji}) in a good reduction setting.
+In more algebraic-geometric settings, related statements have been shown by Xu \cite[Section~3.29]{XuTransport_parallele} and Yang--Zuo \cite[Lemma~2.10]{YangZuo-padicSimpson}.

 \cref{t:generalised-reps-are-v-bundles} now provides a result in the full generality of adic spaces over $K$, free from any choice of integral model, or additional assumptions on $X$ or $K$.
 We note that this analytic setting introduces some additional subtleties due to the difference between $\O^+/p^k$-modules on $X_{\et}$ and modules on the reduction mod $p^k$ of some given formal model.